TomerFi/slackin_docker/CONTRIBUTING.md

 > for packaging handling.

 Here are some guidelines (recommendations) for contributing to the `slackin_docker` project:
--   If you add a python dependency, for order keeping and for [Snyk](https://snyk.io)'s sake, Please add the dependency with the fixed version to [requirements.txt](requirements.txt).

--   If you add a new file, please consider is it should be listed within any or all of the [ignore files](#ignore-files).
+-   If you add a new file, please consider if it should be listed within any or all of the [ignore files](#ignore-files).

 -   If you change something inside the `docker image` it is strongly recommended trying to verify